vizui/ts-demo/README.md

 <h2>Goals:</h2>

-- explore the capabilities of the JS charting/graphing libraries HighStock and Rickshaw
+- Explore the capabilities of the JS charting/graphing libraries HighStock and Rickshaw
-- implement a publicly available API that provides stock data or other times series data
+- Implement a publicly available API that provides stock data or other times series data
-- investigate other time series libraries (time permitting)
+- Investigate other time series libraries (time permitting)

 <h3>Criteria for choosing a library:</h3>